cgwhouse/bootstrap/README.md

    - Fedora Gaming docs for Steam (just line that mentions OpenH264)
    - RPM Fusion docs for Multimedia
 5. Install git and clone this repo
+6. Set optional flag in fedora.sh:
+   - If work environment is intended: `work=true`
-6. Run fedora.sh
+7. Run fedora.sh
-7. Move bootstrap directory to repos
+8. Move bootstrap directory to repos
-8. Reboot
+9. Reboot

 ## Gentoo